Using Competencies as a Talent Management Tool

 Below, we explore the benefits of using competencies across the various talent management applications.

 Defining the key requirements for your positions allows you to find and hire people that not only have the skills required for the job but are also able to demonstrate behaviors that fit with your organization’s values.
 You can then include these requirements in your job postings and identify tools that can be used to assess candidates against these requirements.
 Whatever tools you decide to use, whether it is pre-screening tools, behavioral based interview questions, tests, and/or reference checks, it is important to ensure that you have a training program in place to teach staff and HR professionals how to use them effectively during hiring.

-Competencies and NOS allow new hires or newly promoted employees to become familiar with the nuances of the job, which makes it easier for them to understand what success looks like and what is expected of them.
+Competencies allow new hires or newly promoted employees to become familiar with the nuances of the job, which makes it easier for them to understand what success looks like and what is expected of them.
 When you allow new employees to self-assess against the requirements that have been defined for their role, they are able to understand their strengths and what gaps they may need to close to be successful.
-Implementing competencies or NOS into your onboarding program requires tools such as job descriptions, assessments, learning activities, and targeted onboarding or orientation programs tied to the job requirements.
+Implementing competencies into your onboarding program requires tools such as job descriptions, assessments, learning activities, and targeted onboarding or orientation programs tied to the job requirements.

 Performance management and evaluation is best considered as an ongoing process rather than a single event.
 When employees and their managers clearly understand the skills, abilities, knowledge, and competencies required for their role, it makes performance discussions easier and more effective.
 Improvement plans for competency-based reviews are effective because they often focus on total job performance, not just one specific area.
 Assessment tools, training for managers and employees on how to deliver and receive feedback, development plan templates, and learning activities mapped to the job requirements are needed to implement competencies or NOS into your performance management program.